ChickChicky/EPU/README.md

 The ALU modes are described in [`ALU Modes`](#alu-modes).

-Writing machine code is a bit borring so I made a small compiler to turn some code into machine code that can then be ran on the EPU itself.
+Writing machine code is a bit borring so I made a small compiler to turn some assembly into machine code that can then be ran on the EPU itself.

 In order to do that, I have provided a few examples in [`examples/`](examples) as well as a [`reference program`](examples/reference.asm).